hernikplays/mangadex-dart-api/README.md

 }
 ```

-Currently if you login, **all** requests will be done with your token.
+Currently if you login, only requests __where authentication is required__ will be done with your token, **unless** you set the `useLogin` parameter in a function as true.

+## Captcha
+If the server returns a captcha, the library will throw a [CaptchaException], which, if handled, has the sitekey inside.
+After you solve the captcha, you need to pass the result to the [solveCaptcha] function.

 ## What's implemented
 - Log-in